 Summer Youth Music Camp

-Lenoir-Rhyne University is hosting its seventh annual Summer Youth Music Band Camp for middle school and high school students.
-The camp is scheduled from Monday, July 8 through Friday, July 12, 2019 in the Mauney Music Building, located on the campus of LRU.
-New to our offerings this year is a Choral Camp!
-It’s inaugural week will be held June 24-28, 2019.
+Lenoir-Rhyne University is hosting its eighth annual Summer Youth Music Band Camp for middle school and high school students.
+The band camp is scheduled from Monday, July 6 through Friday, July 10, 2020, and the Choral Camp will run from Monday, June 22 through Friday June 26, 2020.
+Both camps are housed in the Mauney Music Building, located on the campus of LRU.

 Campers receive daily instruction during two full ensemble classes each day, chamber ensembles, and musicianship classes.
 The camp tuition includes instruction, five lunches in the LR dining hall, and a camp T-shirt.

-Our summer camp programs feature instruction by Lenoir-Rhyne faculty, and experienced, award winning public school music educators.
-Past band instructors have included Neil Underwood, Colonel Jeffrey Warner of the U.S. Air Force (ret.), as well as Andrew Blair, Leah Massey, Ted Neely, Jerry Lowe, Haskew Smith, Tammy Reyes, and Jenny Lanier.
+Our summer camp programs feature instruction by Lenoir-Rhyne faculty, and experienced, award-winning public school music educators.
+Past band instructors have included Neil Underwood, Colonel Jeffrey Warner of the U.S. Air Force (ret.), as well as Jason Childers, Amy Alexander, Andrew Blair, Leah Massey, Ted Neely, Jerry Lowe, Haskew Smith, Tammy Reyes, and Jenny Lanier.

 Leading the camps alongside Camp Director Christopher Nigrelli is Dr. Ryan Luhrs, Director of Choral Activities at Lenoir-Rhyne, Ted Neely, music education and marching band staff, and Neil Underwood, Director or Lenoir-Rhyne’s Spirit of LR Marching Band.